YVictorin/c16MergeConflict/README.md

 made a change
-lets make a merge conflict
+successful made a million dollars